 Step Action 1 Create a Signal element either in the Browser window or on a diagram.
-2 Create or drag a Class element on a diagram.
-3 Right-click on the Class element and select the 'Features Receptions' option.
-The Features window displays, at the 'Receptions' page.
-Features Attributes Operations Receptions Parts / Properties Interaction Points Name Parameters Scope Stereotype Alias 4 Amby Signal Att1: int, Att2: int Public SigA New reception Chick on the Signal Att1: int, Att2: int Public SigA Click on the l button to the right of the New Reception text in the 'Name' column.
+2 Create or drag a Class or Interface element on a diagram.
+3 Either: Drag the Signal element from the Browser window onto the Class or Interface element and go to step 8, or Right-click on the Class element and select the 'Features Receptions' option The Features window displays, at the 'Receptions' page.
+Features Name Parameters Scope Stereotype Alias 4 Click on the button to the right of the New Reception text in the 'Name' column.
 The 'Select Signal' dialog displays (a variation of the 'Select <item>' dialog).</item> 5 Browse for and click on the Signal element.
 (If you didn't create a Signal element at the start, you could use the Add New button to create a new Signal element now.)
 6 Click on the OK button.
 The Signal element's name and attributes are used to generate the Reception's name and parameters.
-7 Click on the Close button, and note the appearance of the Class and Signal elements in the diagram and Browser window.

-(UML Superstructure Specification, v2.1.1, p.447 - 448):
+The OMG Unified Modeling Language specification, (v2.5.1, pp.447 - 448):